chenyangh/DialogueGenerationWithEmotion/README.md

 To replicate the results in the paper, you need to follow the following instructions:

 1. Firstly, train an emotion classifier using CBET dataset.
+I used a bi-LSTM.

-2. Download jiwei's dataset as in his [github page](), I made a code that converts his dataset from token IDs to actual tokens.
+2. Download jiwei's dataset as in his [github page](https://github.com/jiweil/Neural-Dialogue-Generation), I made a code that converts his dataset from token IDs to actual tokens.

 ```
 python jiwei_dataset.py
 ```

+3. However, there are duplications in the dataset, therefore we need to remove them.
+I did this by ```sort``` and ```uniq``` linux command line, and there are many alternatives.

+4, Automaticlaly label the dataset by the classifier.

+***The procedures are quite simple and I suggest redoing it by better classifiers (E.g. BERT).***

+**Since I am still receiving questions about how to prepare the data, I looked into my old drives and found them.
+They are now in this [Google Drive fold](https://drive.google.com/drive/folders/1TiHxaajx2w0Cdz3FjD6PqSjy6qM0IUTD?usp=sharing)**

 ## Citation